-The Director of Finance is responsible for preparing the University's Annual Accounts and for ensuring that audited accounts are presented to Council.
-The accounts will previously have been presented to the Finance Committee, which is responsible for recommending their approval to Council.
+The Director of Finance is responsible for preparing the University's AR&A and for ensuring that the audited AR&A are presented to Council for approval.
+The AR&A will previously have been presented to both Finance Committee and ARAC which is responsible for recommending their approval to Council.

-The accounting policies used in the preparation of the University's Annual Accounts are based on Financial Reporting Standard (FRS) 102 and the FE/HE Statement of Recommended Practice: Accounting for Further and Higher Education (SORP)
+The accounting policies used in the preparation of the AR&A are based on Financial Reporting Standard (FRS) 102 and the FE/HE Statement of Recommended Practice: Accounting for Further and Higher Education (FE/HE SORP).

-The accuracy of accounting records and balances on accounts under their control are the responsibility of Heads of Departments.
+The accuracy of accounting records and balances on accounts under their control are the responsibility of the appropriate budget holder.

 They are responsible for for the review and approval of the correct coding of income and expenditure to appropriate budget through the coding of the project and account code as recoded in the finance system.

-The integrity of the central computer-based financial systems is the responsibility of the Director of Finance.
-Access controls to the systems will be administered by the BUCS/MIS Section.
+The integrity of the finance system is the responsibility of the Director of Finance.
+Access controls to the systems will be administered by Digital, Data and Technology.

-The financial statements of companies wholly owned by the University or in which it has a controlling interest are consolidated, where material, into the University accounts.
-Details of interests in the companies are provided in the Notes to the Accounts.
+The financial statements of subsidiary companies wholly or partly owned by the University or in which it has a controlling interest are consolidated, where material, into the AR&A. Details of interests in the companies are provided in the Notes to the AR&A.